Loss Bounds for Approximate Influence-Based Abstraction: Background

-Influence-based abstraction \cite{oliehoek2012influence} formalizes the concept of the local model for one agent and provides the formal framework to define the local abstraction for the best-response problem.
-Conceptually, the local model consists of all the observable factors that can fully determine the agent observations and rewards together with the influence that the rest of the system and other agents policies exert on it.
+Influence-based abstraction \cite{oliehoek2019sufficient} formalizes the concept of the local model for an agent in a factored POSG and provides the formal framework of the local abstraction for the best-response problem.

-We will use capital letters to denote variables and small letters for variable instatiations.
-To simplify our discussion, we will restrict to locally fully-observable POSGs \cite{Goldman04JAIR} \begin{definition}[Fully Observable Local Model] In a factored POSG, a \textit{Fully Observable Local Model} for one agent is a subset of fully observable state variables, called the \emph{local factors}, including all the factors directly affecting the observations and reward.
-We denote the local state, the collection of all the local factors, as $X$ and the complementary collection of \textit{non-local factors} as $Y$, such that the state space can be partitioned as $S=X\times Y$.
-We further distinguish between local factors $X_{\text{dest}}$ that are directly affected by non-local variables, called \textit{influence destinations}, and local factors $X_{\text{int}}$ whose dynamic is only affected internally by other local factors.
-Thus, the local state $X$ can be decomposed as $X=(X_{\text{int}}, X_{\text{dest}})$.
-We refer to the non-local variables $Y_{\text{src}}\subset Y$ that directly exert an influence on the local model as the \textit{influence sources}. \end{definition}
+To simplify the discussion, we restrict to locally fully-observable POSGs \cite{Goldman04JAIR}.
+We use capital letters to denote state variables and small letters for variable instantiations. \begin{definition}[Fully Observable Local Model] Given a factored POSG, a \textit{Fully Observable Local Model} for an agent is a subset of fully observable state variables, called \emph{modeled factors}, including all the state variables directly affecting the observations and reward.
+We denote the \emph{local state}, that is the collection of all the modeled factors, as $X$ and the complementary collection of \textit{non-modeled factors} as $Y$. \end{definition} The idea of the local model is to exclude those factors that are not necessary to compute the best response from the subset of variables over which the agent needs to reason and that can therefore be abstracted away.
+In a local model, we distinguish between modeled factors that are only affected by other factors and actions that are modeled, called \textit{only-locally affected factors}, and the \emph{non-locally affected factors} that are modeled factors affected by at least one factor or action of the external part.
+We denote by $X_{\text{loc}}$ the collection of the only-locally affected factors. \begin{definition} We refer to the non-modeled factors or external actions that directly exert an influence on at least one of the modeled factor as the \textit{influence sources} $Y_{\text{src}}$.
+We define the \textit{influence destinations} $X_\text{dest}$ as the modeled factors that directly experience the influence of the external part of the system through the influence sources. \end{definition} Thus, the local state $X$ can be thought as $X=(X_{\text{loc}}, X_{\text{dest}})$.

+In other words, the local model comprises only few modeled-factors.
+Some of them are influenced by the external part and therefore are called influence destinations.
+The non-modeled factors or actions that directly exert this influence on the modeled factors are accordingly the sources of the influence.
+See Section 3.2 in \cite{oliehoek2019sufficient} for the formal definitions of the general, not fully-observable, case.